wd15/wd15.github.com/_posts/2015-01-16-chimad-phase-field-user-site.md

 meeting was really aimed at finding ways to unify the effort in developing computational tools for phase field simulations and especially to reduce replicated effort.
-The main actionable item that came out of the meeting was a requrement for a focused web presence for meta analysis and discussion of the various phase field codes available.
+The main actionable item that came out of the meeting was a requirement for a focused web presence for meta analysis and discussion of the various phase field codes available.
 The general consensus was that a GitHub presence for the community could serve this purpose.
 It was suggested that the NIST